cjolowicz/blog/content/posts/hypermodern-python-02-testing.md

 {{< figure src="/images/hypermodern-python-02/verne01.jpg" link="/images/hypermodern-python-02/verne01.jpg" >}}

-In this second installment of the Hypermodern Python series, I'm going to discuss how to add unit tests to your project, and how to teach the random fact generator foreign languages.[^1] Previously, we discussed [How to set up a Python project](../hypermodern-python-01-setup).
+In this second installment of the Hypermodern Python series, I'm going to discuss how to add automated testing to your project, and how to teach the random fact generator foreign languages.[^1] Previously, we discussed [How to set up a Python project](../hypermodern-python-01-setup).

 [^1]: The images in this chapter come from Émile-Antoine Bayard's Illustrations